youshy/BloomFilter/README.md

 ## How to run

 1. Make sure that you have [NodeJS](https://nodejs.org/en/) on your machine
-2. git clone this repository
+2. Git clone this repository
-3. use BloomFilter.js in your app by importing it to the file:
+3. Use BloomFilter.js in your app by importing it to the file:

 ```javascript
 const BloomFilter = require("./BloomFilter");